Liverpool Express: South American Tour

 Their greatest success came in South America, where they scored two consecutive number one hits, and they toured Brazil in mid-1977.
 Arriving at Rio de Janeiro Airport, the band were greeted by thousands of hysterical fans.
 Billy Kinsley said: "It was quite a shock for us to be welcomed to Brazil by so many screaming fans.
 In fact, we thought someone famous was on our flight and we had no clue what was going on".

-As soon as they touched down in Rio, the group were whisked away from the airplane in a fleet of limousines to a televised press conference.
+As soon as they arrived in Rio, the group were whisked away from the airplane in a fleet of limousines to a televised press conference.
 During their tour they filmed their own TV special for Rede Globo and made several TV appearances throughout the country.

-Roger Scott Craig said: "The show (we did) in Belo Horizonte came to a complete standstill when I started to play our hit record, "You Are My Love", the crowd just went nuts to the point that our singer, Billy, could not even sing the song - he was overwhelmed by the crowd and the tears ran down his face.
-Astonishing!!!
-Anyway, I had to keep playing the intro.., until he was able to settle down and get the vocal going!
-That was something I will never forget - 25,000 people stopping our show and the band coming to a complete halt due to the emotion?
-There were about 5000 people outside the stadium as well that night who couldn't get in and I remember, as we were leaving, they all seemed to be banging on the roof of our limo as we went back to the hotel!".
+Roger Scott Craig said: "The show (we did) in Belo Horizonte came to a complete standstill when I started to play our hit record, "You Are My Love", the crowd just went nuts to the point that our singer, Billy, could not even sing the song - he was overwhelmed by the crowd and the tears ran down his face."

-Meeting the Prince
+Meeting Prince Charles

 Following their successful tour of South America, Liverpool Express returned to the UK to perform some more shows and made further appearances on TV.
 They also filmed their own TV special for the BBC in Manchester.

 In early 1978, Prince Charles specifically requested that Liverpool Express perform for him at the Royal Gala Performance to be held at the Empire Theatre in Liverpool.
 The band were introduced to the Prince and photographed with him after the show.
 Around this period, their second album, now titled Dreamin', found its release, but only in South America.